 2. Upon receiving the service API invocation request, the AEF checks whether the API invoker is authorized to invoke that service API, based on the authorization information.

 2a.
-If the AEF does not have information required to authorize service API invocation, the AEF obtains the authorization information from the CAPIF core function.
+If the AEF does not have information required to authorize service API invocation, the AEF obtains the authorization information from the CAPIF core function and/or authorization function.

 3. The AEF executes the service logic for the invoked service API.